antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 ```

 The yield can be seen as a function that return at yield, and when call later
-will not start from the begining of the function but from the last used yield.
+will not start from the beginning of the function but from the last used yield.
 And also have the same state from last call.

 ```javascript